Trip to Ajanta & Ellora Caves

 Day One: The Rock Cut Indian Marvel

 State Transport Buses and Private Vehicles are only allowed till the parking.
-From there everyone has to take a shuttle to reach the main caves, it will charge you INR 20 one-way.
+From there, everyone has to take a shuttle to reach the main caves, it will charge you INR 20 one-way.

 Ajanta Caves have always been recognized as the gems that represent Indian history and the impressive artistry that existed in the foregone era.
 The Ajanta caves, like the temples of Khajuraho, were “lost” for centuries until an Englishman discovered them in the mid-19th century during his hunting spree.
-They are all Buddhist and known more for their paintings — which were largely destroyed by water damage.
+They are all Buddhist and known more for their paintings, which were largely destroyed by water damage.
 But what remains is impressive enough to make these caves as remarkable as those at Ellora but in a different way.

 There are chaityagrihas and viharas and a tall Buddha statue in the cave.
 It is one among the several masterpieces of Buddhist religious art, with depictions of the Jataka tales and figures of the Buddha.
 Ajanta Caves are an example of some of the finest paintings and sculptures ever recorded in Indian history.
-When exploring this archaeological gemstone, don’t miss to visit Caves 1, 2 & 4.
+When exploring this archaeological gemstone, don’t miss visiting Caves 1, 2 & 4.

-• Cave 1: This is one of the most popular caves in Ajanta, as all the paintings are authentic.
-The grand doorway is adorned with Bodhisattva murals and the sidewalls depict two important phases of Buddha’s life (the moment before his enlightenment and when he turned himself into many images)
+Cave 1: This is one of the most popular caves in Ajanta, as all the paintings are authentic.
+The grand doorway is adorned with Bodhisattva murals, and the sidewalls depict two important phases of Buddha’s life (the moment before his enlightenment and when he turned himself into many images)

-• Cave 4: This is one of the largest monasteries in Ajanta and still sparks the magic, despite being an incomplete creation.
+Cave 4: This is one of the largest monasteries in Ajanta and still sparks the magic, despite being an incomplete creation.

 It takes around 2-3 hours to explore the caves to their fullest.
 Peace, serenity or natural bliss, whatever you may need, vacation is gifted by these marvels, the Ajanta Caves.

 I would recommend one to climb the hill which is exactly opposite to the caves and go till the farthest end.
-From there one can enjoy the breathtaking views of Ajanta caves and the Saptakunda Waterfall.
+From there, one can enjoy the breathtaking views of Ajanta Caves and the Saptakunda Waterfall.
 The waterfall has 7 levels of individual circular small ponds via which water flows before it reaches the Waghora river beneath.

 Opening Hours and Entry Charges:

-• Entry charges: INR 40 per person (For Indians)
+Entry charges: INR 40 per person (For Indians)

-• Timings: 08:00AM to 06:00PM (Except Monday)
+Timings: 08:00 AM to 06:00 PM (Except Monday)

 Go Beyond: Ajanta Viewpoint